Multi-Issue Social Learning

-As the above holds for any deterministic permutations it must also hold for random permutations.
+As the above holds for any deterministic permutations, it must also hold for random permutations.
 Therefore we now have:

-\begin{corollary} Let $\tau$ and $\sigma$ be two random permutations of the $N$ agents and consider the following two social learning challenges which differ on the order of arrival and corresponding social networks \begin{enumerate} \item Agents arrive according to the order $\sigma$ and $\cal H$ is the bi-clique where agents $\tau^{-1}(1),\ldots,\tau^{-1}(K)$ are designated as celebrities. \item Agents arrive according to the permutation $\sigma(\tau^{-1})$ and ${\cal G}$ is the bi-clique with agents $1,\ldots,K$ designated as celebrities. \end{enumerate} The expected number of agents taking the optimal action is the same, where the expectation is taken with respect to the random signal and the two permutations, $\sigma$ and $\tau$. \end{corollary}
+\begin{corollary} Let $\tau$ and $\sigma$ be two random permutations of the $N$ agents and consider the following two social learning challenges which differ on the order by which decisions are made and corresponding social networks \begin{enumerate} \item Agents make decisions according to the order $\sigma$, and $\mathcal H$ is the bi-clique where agents $\tau^{-1}(1),\ldots,\tau^{-1}(M)$ are designated as celebrities. \item Agents make decisions according to the permutation $\sigma(\tau^{-1})$ and ${\mathcal G}$ is the bi-clique with agents $1,\ldots,M$ designated as celebrities. \end{enumerate} The expected number of agents taking the optimal action is the same, where the expectation is taken with respect to the random signal and the two permutations, $\sigma$ and $\tau$. \end{corollary}

 Let us consider the special case where $\tau$ is chosen from the uniform distribution over the set of all permutations.
-In this case we observe that the random permutation $\sigma(\tau^{-1})$ is also uniform over all permutations.
-This implies that whenever agents arrive according to the permutation $\sigma(\tau^{-1})$ and ${\cal G}$ is the bi-clique with agents $1,\ldots,K$ designated as celebrities we are back to the case of Theorem \ref{THM4}.
+In this case, we observe that the random permutation $\sigma(\tau^{-1})$ is also uniform over all permutations.
+This implies that whenever agents make decisions according to the permutation $\sigma(\tau^{-1})$ and ${\mathcal G}$ is the bi-clique with agents $1,\ldots,M$ designated as celebrities, we are back to the case of Theorem \ref{THM101}.